Density functional theory beyond the Born-Oppenheimer approximation: Exact mapping onto an electronically non-interacting Kohn-Sham molecule: Molecular adiabatic connection formalism

-Unlike in regular (electronic) DFT, the molecular Hxc functional $\mathcal{E}_{\rm Hxc}[\Gamma,n]$ introduced in Eq.~(\ref{eq:mol_Hxc_fun}) is not a universal functional of the densities, strictly speaking, because it depends on the nuclear kinetic energy operator $\hat{T}_{\mathrm{n}}$, which is system-dependent.
+Unlike in electronic KS-DFT, the Hxc functional $\mathcal{E}_{\rm Hxc}[\Gamma,n]$ introduced in Eq.~(\ref{eq:mol_Hxc_fun}) is not universal in the sense that it depends on the nuclear kinetic energy operator $\hat{T}_{\mathrm{n}}$ (see Eqs.~(\ref{eq:mol_LL_func_general_form_wf}) and (\ref{eq:mol_Ts_func})), which is system-dependent (in particular because it varies with the masses of the nuclei).
 However, it depends neither on the nuclear-nuclear potential nor on the nuclear-electron one.
 It is universal in this respect.
-By analogy with regular DFT, it is possible to make the dependence on $\hat{T}_{\mathrm{n}}$ implicit, which, as we will see in Sec.~\ref{sec:mol_DFAs}, can be exploited in the design of molecular density-functional approximations.\\
+By analogy with electronic KS-DFT, it is possible to make the dependence on $\hat{T}_{\mathrm{n}}$ implicit, which, as we will see in Sec.~\ref{sec:mol_DFAs}, can be exploited in the design of density-functional approximations.\\

 The exact Hxc functional can be rewritten as follows (see Eq.~(\ref{eq:mol_Hxc_fun})), \be \mathcal{E}_{\rm Hxc}[\Gamma,n]=\int^1_0 d\lambda \dfrac{d\mathcal{F}^\lambda[\Gamma,n]}{d\lambda}, \ee where, according to Eqs.~(\ref{eq:mol_LL_functional}) and (\ref{eq:AC_SE}), and the density constraints of Eqs.~(\ref{eq:AC_Gamma_constraint}) and (\ref{eq:AC_elecdens_constraint}), \be